Sports Nutrition Basics

 Disaccharides

-Combine two monosaccharides and the result is a disaccharide.
-Sucrose or table sugar is a disaccharide and it's the result of combining glucose and fructose.
+rides and the result is a disaccharide.
+Sucrose or table sugar is a disaccharide and it’s the result of combining glucose and fructose.
 The sugar in milk, lactose, is another disaccharide.
 The collective name for both monosaccharides and disaccharides is simple sugars.
 Simple sugars are quickly absorbed by the body and provide a rapid source of energy.

 Simple sugars such as fruit and energy drinks are a good food choice to refuel AFTER a game when the body's energy stores are low.